 If your organization is taking advantage of PolicyStat’s document acknowledgments feature (whereby most of your staff is assigned to attest that they’ve read and that they understand a list of important documents), email deliverability is even more important.
 Because one large acknowledgment assignment might go out to every single staff member, it’s not uncommon for mail volume to increase dramatically on a single day.
 Since many SPAM-detection services use statistical analysis to detect mail patterns that differ from the normal, this dramatic spike in email can cause false positives and impact deliverability.

-To ensure that your users always receive their PolicyStat notifications, it’s important to whitelist PolicyStat’s mail-sending domains.
+To ensure that your users always receive their PolicyStat notifications, it’s important to add PolicyStat’s mail-sending domains to your Allow list.
 We can send mail from the following domains:

-In Microsoft Exchange, whitelisting is done via the Content Filtering configuration.
-Specifically, you perform the whitelisting by adding PolicyStat’s domains to the BypassedSenderDomains via the Exchange Powershell.
+In Microsoft Exchange, adding allowed is done via the Content Filtering configuration.
+Specifically, you allow PolicyStat’s domains by adding to the BypassedSenderDomains via the Exchange Powershell.

 An example session might look like:

 $list = (Get-ContentFilterConfig).BypassedSenderDomains $list.add("mail1.policystat.com") $list.add("mail2.policystat.com") $list.add("mail3.policystat.com") $list.add("mail4.policystat.com") Set-ContentFilterConfig -BypassedSenderDomains $list